vlasscontreras/php-trainer/README.md

 In these examples, properties and methods are prepended with the `public` keyword, this is the **visibility**, and `public` is the default (yet it is recommended to define it explicitly like in these examples).
 This is how you determine encapsulation.

 Encapsulation allows a class to provide signals to the outside world that certain internals are private and shouldn't be accessed.
-So at it's core, encapsulation is about communication.
+So at its core, encapsulation is about communication.

 But what it means?